A Non-Gaussian, Nonparametric Structure for Gene-Gene and Gene-Environment Interactions in Case-Control Studies Based on Hierarchies of Dirichlet Processes: Introduction

 The rest of our paper is structured as follows.
-We introduce our Bayesian nonparametric gene-gene and gene-environment interaction model in Section \ref{sec:proposal}, and in Section \ref{sec:hdp_dependence} discuss the relevant dependence structures induced by our model.
-In Section \ref{sec:inferential_procedure} we propose an MCMC methodology for fitting our model, and in Section \ref{sec:computation} we propose a parallel algorithm for implementing the proposed MCMC method.
-In Section \ref{sec:detection} we extend the Bayesian hypothesis testing procedures proposed in \ctn{Bhattacharya15} to learn about the roles of genes, environmental variables and their interactions in case-control studies.
-In Section \ref{sec:simulation_study} we apply the developments to five biologically realistic simulated data sets associated with five different set-ups, and obtain encouraging results, thereby validating our model and methods.
+We introduce our HDP-based Bayesian nonparametric gene-gene and gene-environment interaction model in Section \ref{sec:proposal}, and in Section \ref{sec:hdp_dependence} discuss the relevant dependence structures induced by our model.
+In Section \ref{sec:detection} we extend the Bayesian hypothesis testing procedures proposed in \ctn{Bhattacharya16} to learn about the roles of genes, environmental variables and their interactions in case-control studies, with respect to our current HDP model.
+In Section \ref{sec:simulation_study} we briefly discuss the results of application of our model and methodologies to $5$ biologically realistic simulated data sets, the details of which are provided in the supplement, described below.
 In Section \ref{sec:realdata} we analyze the real MI dataset using our ideas, demonstrating quite interesting and insightful outcome.
 Finally, we summarize our work with concluding remarks in Section \ref{sec:conclusion}.

+Additional details are provided in the supplement, whose sections and figures have the prefix ``S-" when referred to in this paper.